wenqianchua/MDEF/docs/term02/07-prototypingfordesign.md

 The concept is really simple, we will have a server that is called an MQTT-Broker, and it will recieve things and sense things.
 We will also have publisher (sensor) that can be anything, it could also be a computer.
 Subscriber will be the devices that listen to the program and they are waiting for the broker to tell them what to do.

 Lastly, the class is wrapped up with learning about [Node Red](https://nodered.org/).
 A raspberry pi is a simple computer.
+It is very difficult to get it now with the War and supply chain issue going on, but is a really good starting point to work with computer and server.

 #### Pictures and Exercises